rolbk/rolbk/content/posts/sofa/index.md

 It worked like a charm.

-[Here you will find a video of it in the future]

 {{< youtubeLite id="kuYzAW1qodk" label="The Internet of Furniture" >}}

 ## The Aftermath: Living in the Future